Accommodations: Comfort. Exertion level: 3 (7 is most strenuous)

 Hike – moderate to strenuous, 5-6 hours (about 9 miles) with 3,050’ elevation gain and 3,000’ loss.

 Today we complete our circuit with one of its most beautiful stages.
-Departing from Trient, we hike through high pastures and back into France over the Col du Balme (7,230’), with glorious views of Mont Blanc and the Chamonix Valley below.
-We have lunch at the pass, enjoying sweeping views, then have a long, gentle hike down to the village of Argentière, or an optional gondola descent to Le Tour, from which we head back to Chamonix.
-We gather to celebrate our accomplishments tonight with a farewell dinner in Chamonix.
+Departing from Trient, we hike through high pastures and back into France over the Col du Balme (7,230'), with glorious views of Mont Blanc and the Chamonix Valley below.
+We have lunch at the pass, enjoy the sweeping views, and then descend by foot or gondola to the village of Le Tour, from which we head back to Chamonix.
+We gather to celebrate our accomplishments tonight with a farewell dinner in town.

 Hotel l’Oustalet, Chamonix, France